Business-to-business (B2B) and business-to-commerce (B2C) are useful but deceptively simple categories.

 What is B2B?

-Business to business (B2B) is the term used to describe the sale of goods and services between businesses, especially (but not exclusively) retailers, wholesalers, manufacturers, and service providers.
+Business to business (B2B) is the term that describes sales of goods and services between businesses.
+This especially (but not exclusively) applies to retailers, wholesalers, and manufacturers.

-It’s a category rather than an industry, as B2B transactions occur across different business sectors.
+It’s a category rather than an industry because B2B transactions occur across different business sectors.

 In other words, it’s not a niche component of the world’s economy by any stretch of the imagination.

 IBM (which stands for International Business Machines) is one of the world’s largest companies and perhaps the world’s largest B2B company.
 It was founded in 1911 and primarily sells software, hardware, hosting, and consulting to businesses in 171 countries.

 What is B2C?

 Business-to-consumer (B2C) is the term for describing the sales of goods and services directly to consumers.